aniket-more48/astroplate/src/content/homepage/-index.md

 ---
 # Banner
 banner:
-  title: "The Ultimate Starter Template You Need To Start Your Astro Project"
+  title: "Ready To Supercharge Your Startup? 🚀 "
-  content: "Astroplate is a free starter template built with Astro and TailwindCSS, providing everything you need to jumpstart your Astro project and save valuable time."
+  content: "Splicebit is dedicated to helping you unlock uncommon growth—growth that is anchored in purpose, is transformative and sustainable over time.
+We partner with you to manage disruption, bringing the rigor and expertise required to uncover and realize transformative opportunities with A.I."
   image: "/images/banner.png"
   button:
     enable: true
-    label: "Get Started For Free"
+    label: "Get Started"
     link: "https://github.com/zeon-studio/astroplate"

 # Features
 features:
-  - title: "What's Included in Astroplate"
+  - title: "SERVICES"
     image: "/images/service-1.png"
-    content: "Astroplate is a comprehensive starter template that includes everything you need to get started with your Astro project.
-What's Included in Astroplate"
+    content: "Splicebit brings an integrated portfolio of consulting, experience and creative expertise to every client engagement."
     bulletpoints:
       - "10+ Pre-build pages"
       - "95+ Google Pagespeed Score"